 4. Daily Scrum

-A short meeting, usually at the starting of the day, is whenever a project team meets and shares progress, reflects, and put goals for the sprint that day.
+A short meeting, usually at the start of the day, is whenever a project team meets and shares progress, reflects, and put goals for the sprint that day.

 5. Road Map